Pet Help & Rescue (PHaR)

 Stakeholder Meeting

-It's Presenting Issues to Stakeholders
+Presenting Design Issues to Stakeholders

 "In a sense there's just one mistake that kills startups: not making something users want." – Paul Graham (YCombinator Founder)